autometrics-dev/autometrics-go/examples/otel/README.md

 - The autometrics call in the Go generator has the `-otel` flag
 - The `amImpl.Init` call uses a different first argument, with the name of the OpenTelemetry scope to use

+## Quickstart

+You can build and run the example by using the `docker-compose.open-telemetry-example.yaml` file at the root of the repo.